ErikMarketing/ZapCache/README.md

 ## Overview

 Simple WordPress plugin that adds a cache clearing button to your admin bar.
-Extra features for host detection, integrations for several caching plugins, and logging.
+Extra logging features, host detection and integration with several major caching plugins.

 ## 🚀 Features